DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - 7.4.5 Service Level Agreements (SLA)
     - **Service Level Agreement (SLA)**: an agreement between an organization and an outside entity, such as a vendor, where the SLA stipulates performance expectations and often includes penalties if the vendor doesn’t meet these expectations
     - **Memoradum of Understanding (MOU)**: documents the intention of two entities to work together toward a common goal
+    - **Operational Level Agreement (OLA)**: is between internal service organizations and does not involve customers.
+    - **Statement of Work (SOW)**: SOW is an addendum to a contract describing work to be performed.

 [7.5](#7.5) Apply resource protection (OSG-9 Chpt 16)
 - Media management should consider all types of media as well as short- and long-term needs and evaluate: